texta-tk/texta-tk.github.io/source/searcher.rst

 If you have texta_facts added to your data, you can visualize the frequencies of the values of one or more facts (see :numref:`facts_aggre`).
 Note that on top of the plot in figure :numref:`facts_aggre`, there is a list with three visualization options.
-You can click on them to change how the results are displayed - whether hierarchically, as a table or as a plot.
+You can click on them to change how the results are displayed - whether hierarchically, as a table, or as a plot.

 .. _facts_aggre:
 .. figure:: images/searcher/facts_aggre.png